BrianLinggadjaja/markdown_note-taker/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Request a feature.
+about: Request a new feature.
-title: '[Feature] Feature Title'
+title: "[Feature] Feature Title"
 labels: new feature
 assignees: BrianLinggadjaja

+---

----## Feature Title
+# Feature Title

-Feature Description
+Write a new feature request.